 Chad was executive director of the Republican State Committee of Pennsylvania from 2001 to 2004 and its political director from 1999 to 2001.

-Chad is a board member of the Capital Area Transit Authority.
-Previously, he has served on Susquehanna Area Regional Airport Authority and Hershey Harrisburg Regional Visitors Bureau boards of directors.
+Chad has served on the Capital Area Transit Authority, the Susquehanna Area Regional Airport Authority and Hershey Harrisburg Regional Visitors Bureau boards of directors.

 Chad has lived and worked in Dauphin County for over three decades.
 He resides with his wife in Lower Paxton Township, and enjoys spending time with her and their two adult stepchildren.